 Trust Dominguez Chiropractic After a Spinal Stenosis Injury

-If you or a member of your family suffered from a spinal stenosis injury after a car accident, our team is ready to help you experience optimal physical recovery.
+If you or a member of your family suffered from a spinal stenosis injury after a car accident in Atlanta, GA, a spinal stenosis chiropractor is ready to help you experience optimal physical recovery.
 Our goal is to be your go-to chiropractor after a car accident or other type of injury to your spine.

 Founded in 2003, we create custom treatment plans for each of our clients designed to create the best possible outcome for you.
 When you are ready to explore the advantages of chiropractic care, call Dominguez Chiropractic at (404) 800-3000.
 Our English- and Spanish-speaking staff are ready to help you find the physical relief you need today.